 (2) Hours.
-Unless approved by EEC, providers shall not be reimbursed for more than ten hours of care per day or 50 hours of care per week per child.
+Unless approved by EEC-or authorized by DTA, providers shall not be reimbursed for more than ten hours of care per day or 50 hours of care per week per child.

 (3) Denial.
 EEC may deny reimbursement of child care services when: